Strong Cosmic Censorship in the presence of matter: the decisive effect of horizon oscillations on the black hole interior geometry: Introduction

 \paragraph{\texorpdfstring{\cref{C0SCC}}{Conjecture 1} is false in the absence of matter.} In the celebrated work \cite{KerrStab}, Dafermos--Luk proved that, in vacuum, small perturbations of Kerr still admit a Cauchy horizon across which the spacetime is $C^0$-extendible---thus falsifying \cref{C0SCC} in the absence of matter.
 The key ingredient to their proof is an \emph{integrable} inverse polynomial rate assumption for the decay of perturbations along the event horizon.
 Note however, that a weaker $H^1$-formulation is still expected to hold \cite{ChristoSCC,KerrStab,Moi4}.
 If true, this would restore determinism at least in a weaker sense.

 \paragraph{Can \texorpdfstring{\cref{C0SCC}}{Conjecture 1} be salvaged in the presence of matter?} In the present paper, we consider a non-vacuum model: the Einstein--Maxwell--Klein--Gordon \eqref{E1}--\eqref{E5} system in spherical symmetry governing the dynamics of gravitation coupled to a charged/massive scalar field.
-Arguments in the physics literature \cite{HodPiran1,KoyamaTomimatsu,KonoplyaZhidenko,BurkoKhanna,OrenPiran} suggest that perturbations of the exterior of Reissner--Nordström in this model settle down merely at a slow, \emph{non-integrable} rate, which is in stark contrast to the perturbations of Kerr in the vacuum case.
+Arguments in the physics literature \cite{HodPiran1,KoyamaTomimatsu,KonoplyaZhidenko,BurkoKhanna,OrenPiran} suggest that perturbations of the exterior of Reissner--Nordström in this model settle down merely at a slow, \emph{non-integrable} rate (at least for massive and/or strongly charged perturbations), which is in stark contrast to the perturbations of Kerr in the vacuum case.
 As such, the methods of \cite{KerrStab} manifestly do not apply and the slow decay of perturbations may even raise hopes that for generic Cauchy data the metric is $C^0$-inextendible and thus, \cref{C0SCC} would be true after all for this matter model.

 \paragraph{The question of $C^0$-extendibility across a future null boundary $\CH$.} At first, it may appear that the slow decay in the above matter model in fact opens the possibility of a more drastic scenario where the singularity is everywhere spacelike inside the black hole.
 Notwithstanding, it was proven in \cite{Moi} that for this model, black holes are bound to the future by a null boundary $\CH\neq \emptyset$ as depicted in \cref{fig:cauchyhorizonexists}.
 We will continue using the term ``Cauchy horizon'' for $\CH$ by analogy with the Cauchy horizon of Reissner--Nordström, although the spacetime may or may not be $C^0$-extendible across the null boundary $\CH$.
 Therefore, although the future boundary is null and in particular not spacelike, the question of $C^0$-extendibility of the spacetime across $\CH$, i.e.\ \cref{C0SCC}, remains open.
 This is the question that we shall now address.